microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaServicePrincipalOwner.md

 bbbbbbbb-1111-2222-3333-cccccccccccc
 ```

 This command gets top two owners of a service principal.
-You can use the comand `Get-EntraBetServicePrincipal` to get service principal object Id.
+You can use the comand `Get-EntraBetaServicePrincipal` to get service principal object Id.

 - `-ObjectId` parameter specifies the unique identifier of a service principal.